MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdSiteLink.md

 ```

 ### -Name
-!!!
-Exchange Server 2010

-The Name parameter specifies a name for the IP site link.
-The name that you assign overwrites the current identity of the IP site link.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Name parameter specifies a unique name for the IP site link.
 The name that you assign overwrites the current identity of the IP site link.

 ```yaml
 Type: String